2019aliu/UGAHacks/README.md

 # UGAHacks
-Parking is an annoying problem.
+Learning about investing is an annoying problem.
 This hack is here to fix that.